elicia4/linux_notes/commands/lsof.md

 [***Table of Contents***](/README.md)

-`lsof` helps to find out which files are opened on your system and by whom or what. `lsof` stands for "list open files".
+`lsof` helps to find out what files are opened on your system, by whom or what. `lsof` stands for "list open files".

 There are situations when this may be useful, for example error messages that